 Every 1st and 3rd Saturday of the month, join Houston Center for Photography at Levy Park in Houston for educational photography workshops!
 These community driven workshops focus on photography as a means for creative expression and basic photography skills.
 FREE to the public, and no prior experience is necessary!
 Learn and practice various aspects of photography such as composition and lighting while photographing the features of Levy Park.
-Classes meet under the pavilion.
+No registration is required; just meet under the pavilion.
 All levels and cameras types are welcome!

 July 20, 2019: Understanding & Controlling Light: